 Lump sum = 3 × Annual pension

-You can, if you wish, give up some of the pension when you take your benefits in order to get a bigger lump sum. up to 25% of the capital value of your pension benefits may be taken as a lump sum.
+You can, if you wish, give up some of the pension when you take your benefits in order to get a bigger lump sum.
+You may take up to 25% of the capital value of your pension benefits as a lump sum.
 You receive £12 lump sum for each £1 of annual pension given up.

 What is career average pay?